wp-plugins/just-writing/readme.txt

 4. A real DFWM!

 == Changelog ==
+= 2.8 =
+* Add support for visual separators between button groups
+* Modularized the code as the primary PHP file was getting large

 = 2.7 =
 * Added Cut/Copy/Paste buttons
 * Cleaned up the preferences screen